nicohaemhouts/nicohaemhouts.github.io/_posts/2015-03-07-cross-domain-ajax-with-tomcat-and-jquery.md

 This means you can simply use your *$.ajax* and its shorthand methods as you normally would, the plugin will force transmission with *XDomainRequest* when needed.
 All you have to do is include the plugin in your page and you're good to go.

 Bare in mind that only *GET* and *POST* methods are supported and that data will always be posted with the *Content-Type* set to *text/plain*.
+Another gotcha is that you cannot mix *HTTP* and *HTTPS*.
+So, a page served through *HTTP* can only make cross-origin requests using *HTTP*.
+The same goes for *HTTPS*.

 One annoyance I've found has to do with getting proper error messages from your server when using *XDomainRequest*.
 When I post something to the server I always have it validated in Spring MVC using the *@Valid* annotation.
 When there are errors on the *BindingResult* object I return them as JSON with an HTTP status code *422,"Unprocessable Entity"*.
 This will trigger the *fail* handler of the *$.ajax()* promise.
 I can then retrieve the errors from the *jqXHR* object that's passed to the fail handler.